Michael E. Herman

-Michael E. Herman (born 1941 in New York City) was president of the Kansas City Royals from 1992 to 2000.
+Michael E. Herman (born 1941 in New York City) was president of the Kansas City Royals professional baseball team from 1992 to 2000.

-Herman received a Bachelor of Science degree in Metallurgical Engineering from Rensselaer Polytechnic Institute in 1962 and an MBA from the University of Chicago.
+Herman received a Bachelor of Science degree in metallurgical engineering from Rensselaer Polytechnic Institute in 1962 and an MBA from the University of Chicago.

-Herman was Executive Vice President and Chief Financial Officer of Marion Laboratories from 1974 to 1990 working for Ewing Kauffman before Kauffman tapped him to become president of the Club.
+Herman was executive vice president and chief financial officer of Marion Laboratories from 1974 to 1990 working for Ewing Kauffman before Kauffman tapped him to become president of the club.